High-quality, fashionable, and stainless steel option.

 A bolder model in a dark, brushed-gold finish.

 High-tech, detail-driven face with elegant second hand and numeric markers.
-Eye-catching oversized bling watch from a top name in fashion.
+Eye-catching, oversized bling from a top name in fashion.
 Despite its big personality, it retains a somewhat classic, traditional look.
 Popular as a focal point in an outfit.

-Large profile and wide band can be overwhelming for small wrists and petite women.
+Large profile and wide band can be overwhelming for small wrists and petite wearers.